CheViana/network-calls-stats/tutorial.md

 Closed loop
 ```

-The connector is used in `get_response_text` function, passed as an argument to `ClientSession`, along with `connector_owner=False`.
+The created connector is used in `get_response_text` function, passed as an argument to `ClientSession`, along with `connector_owner=False`.
-Generally, it's not best idea to store `ClientSession` or `TCPConnector` in thread context.
-Caution is advised.
+Generally, it's not best idea to store `ClientSession` or `TCPConnector` in thread context, because finalization (connection releasing) could not happen, if program terminates unexpectedly.
+Example 4 handles connection closing when process is killed or shut down.
+In some other cases connection might not be closed correctly or left hanging.
+Try to put `raise ValueError()` somewhere in Example 4 `call_python_and_mozilla_using_aiohttp` and see what happens.

+Let's check how stats look for Example 4:
+[tutorial-images/example-4-results.png]

+Pretty much the same as for Example 3, but *way more dangerous*.

 ## Running code examples